 Is weed bad for you?This is a very controversial topic in the cannabis community.
 A lot of stoners scoff at this question and say, "Of course not!
 Weed is always good for everyone all of the time."
 This is not 100% true, and it’s short-sighted to spread the myth that weed is not bad for you.

 It’s not all bad of course!
 Weed is nowhere near as bad for you as tobacco and alcohol, and as a medicine it can have many health benefits.
 These health benefits depend on the person; it's not a cure-all for everyone.
 Weed is scientifically proven to help with pain, nausea, the side effects of chemotherapy, and much more.
 The rest of the evidence is anecdotal, but people have reported that it helps them with anxiety, depression, arthritis, MS, PTSD, stress, and much more.
 The main thing to note about weed as a medicine is that the true benefits are only now being tested and understood.
+Pay attention to thc and cbd contents if you're looking at using weed for medicinal purposes.
 That is because for so long it was an illegal substance in almost every country, so it was very difficult to do proper lab research on it.
 That is rapidly changing though, so keep an eye out for more developments (or we will and just come back for more articles)!

 What is spice and how does it compare to weed?Spice is synthetic weed, and it’s considerably more dangerous than the substance it attempts to replicate.
 Spice has hit the streets of Britain, as well as other countries where weed is an illegal substance.
 This is particularly true in homeless communities; spice has reached epidemic proportions.
 It’s a massive problem for a lot of people, and it would almost certainly not exist if weed was simply legal in the first place.
 Many people turned to spice, which can cause overdoses in some cases, whereas weed is practically impossible to overdose on.
 This is a real shame, and is further evidence that weed simply be legal.